-The participants in this study were all accessible and interested students in Fayette and Wyoming County high schools during the fall semester of 2019, 2020, 2021, and 2022.
+The participants in this study were all accessible and interested students in Fayette and Wyoming County high schools during the fall semester of 2019, 2020, 2021, 2022, and 2023.
 Participation was open to all students but not required for anyone.
-Of 2,506 students enrolled in Fayette and Wyoming County High schools in the fall of 2022, 1,659 or 66.2% participated in the study.
-Compared to school-based surveys generally and the principles of survey research methodology, these response rates are good, particularly in the light of challenges brought by the COVID-19 pandemic in terms of access to students.
+Of 2,630 students enrolled in Fayette and Wyoming County High schools in the fall of 2023, 1,929 or 73.3% participated in the study.
+Compared to school-based surveys generally and the principles of survey research methodology, these response rates are good.